openoms/bitcoin-tutorials/electrs/README.md

 The script sets up the automatic start of electrs, Nginx and certbot.

-Assumes that electrs was insatlled already with the [latter script](https://github.com/openoms/bitcoin-tutorials/blob/master/electrs/README.md#raspiblitz-install-the-electrum-server-in-rust-electrs)
+Assumes that electrs was installed already with the [latter script](https://github.com/openoms/bitcoin-tutorials/blob/master/electrs/.README.md#raspiblitz-install-the-electrum-server-in-rust-electrs).

 Can be used as a secure backend of: